pycui/universal-api-cohere/README.md

 This is a non-serious library that can implement any functions on the fly using LLMs.
 To use it, simply call a function with a descriptive name and parameters, and it will be defined, implemented and called at runtime.
 Generated functions are cached so you don't pay for things that are already implemented.

+(Note: this repo is based on my repo at https://github.com/pycui/universal-api and adopted to Cohere API.)

 ## Usage

 ```python